43 Tips for Fearful Flyers! Dun, dun, dun!

 13. Be “security ready.”

 Okay, you’re already nervous.
 You don’t need to add to your nerves by bringing too many liquids or carrying $1000 of change in your pocket.
-Be ready to go through security without a hitch!
+Use gel containers for your liquids that are already TSA approved.
+You want to be ready to go through security without a hitch!
 You don’t want TSA (or the equivalent) stopping you.